hinatayuusuke/HideYoutubeShadowaware/README.md

 ## Key Features

 *   ✅ **Comprehensive Hiding**: Hides view counts on the video watch page, homepage, search results, related videos list, channel pages, and more.
-*   ✅ **Modern UI Compatible**: Designed to work with YouTube's new layout, which heavily utilizes Shadow DOM, ensuring future compatibility.
-*   ✅ **Simple On/Off Toggle**: Easily enable or disable the feature anytime from the popup by clicking the toolbar icon.
-*   ✅ **Lightweight & Fast**: Built with performance in mind to not slow down your browsing experience.
-*   ✅ **Multi-language Support**: Detects view count text in various languages (e.g., "views", "回視聴", "Aufrufe").

 ## Installation